Rdatatable/data.table/README.md

 `data.table` is widely used by the R community.
 It is being directly used by hundreds of CRAN and Bioconductor packages, and indirectly by thousands.
 It is one of the [top most starred](https://medium.datadriveninvestor.com/most-starred-and-forked-github-repos-for-r-in-data-science-fb87a54d2a6a) R packages on GitHub, and was highly rated by the [Depsy project](http://depsy.org/package/r/data.table).
 If you need help, the `data.table` community is active on [StackOverflow](https://stackoverflow.com/questions/tagged/data.table).

+### Seal of Approval

+Below is a curated list of packages that use `data.table` internally, and/or provide complementary features that are outside of `data.table` scope.

+* [nc](https://github.com/tdhock/nc) is for parsing text data using named capture regular expressions, returning the results as a `data.table` with one row per match, and one column per capture group.

 ### Stay up-to-date

 - click the **Watch** button at the top and right of GitHub project page